Jickelsen/michelsen.se/content/photo/distanced-april-rock/index.md

 April didn't rock but here is some rock.

-Many of these were taken just a short walk away, I'm very grateful to have such have beautiful nature just next door!
+Many of these were taken just a short walk away, I'm very grateful to have such beautiful nature just next door!

 ![](april-rock2.jpg)
 ![](april-rock3.jpg)